Dean Beard: Rakin' and Scrapin'

 In 1957, his most popular hit, “Rakin’ and Scrapin’”, was released on Edmoral Records in March, but didn’t become popular, until another version he made was released a month later for Atlantic Records.
 He recorded it with Seals on saxophone and Crofts on drums.
 He kept making records for Atlantic such as, "Party Party".
 Earlier that year, he teamed up with songwriter Slim Willet, and wrote their most successful songs together.

 Challenge Records

 He recorded for Challenge Records in 1958, and was also a pianist with The Champs, who also had a contract with that label.

 In 1959, he was fired from the Champs by manager/rhythm guitarist Dave Burgess because he was accused of taking part of the cut meant for Seals and Crofts, but made one more record for Challenge that year.

 Later career

 He kept recording for different labels through the 1960s with less success.

 His last single was in 1966 for Sims Records called, “Are There Honkey Tonks In Heaven" / "Pocketfull Of Stardust".
 He achieved recognition in the 1970s and 80s when he started performing live again.

 Death

-He died in Coleman, Texas Hospital on April 4, 1989 from diabetes and other health related issues.
+He died at Coleman County Medical Center in Coleman, Texas, on April 4, 1989, from diabetes and other health-related issues.